 Indicator (a) The North Carolina Department of Public Safety includes the state's law enforcement agency.
 The Department of Public Safety has local law enforcement agencies complete criminal investigations at its state juvenile facilities.
 Agency PREA Policy 300 defines the required training of a PREA administrative Investigator.
-"A DPS employee who has been assigned or designated to administratively investigate a report of alleged offender, resident, or safekeeper sexual abuse and/or sexual harassment and has received specialized training in conducting such investigations in confinement settings."
-Edgecombe Youth Development Center does not currently have an Investigator on its own team.
-The Auditor used information from another trained staff in the region whom NCDPS may call upon to investigate an allegation at Edgecombe YDC.
+"A DPS employee who has been assigned or designated to administratively investigate a report of alleged offender, resident, or safekeeper sexual abuse and/or sexual harassment; and has received specialized training in conducting such investigations in confinement settings."
+Cabarrus Youth Development Center has 4 reported trained staff including the Director in completing sexual assault investigations.
 The North Carolina Department of Public Safety was able to train a cadre of staff members on how to complete sexual assault investigations.
 The agency has sufficient staff to ensure each facility has sufficiently trained investigative staff.
-The Agency can provide an investigator from another facility until staff onsite can be trained or if it is believed that it is more appropriate to have a DJJ employee not associated with the facility complete the administrative investigation.
+In addition to the individuals at CYDC, there are several other staff in the region including the Regional Director who have completed the training.
+The Agency can provide an investigator from another facility if the staff are unavailable or it is believed that it is more appropriate to have a DJJ employee not associated with the facility complete the administrative investigation.
 This may be the case when the allegation is against a staff member, this decision is made by a central office staff person.